open-metadata/OpenMetadata/openmetadata-docs/content/developers/contribute/build-code-and-run-tests/ingestion-framework.md

 ```

 ## Running tests

+To run the tests, you'll to install some packages via `make install_test`.

-You can validate the environment by running make coverage from the root directory.
-Note that from some of the tests, having the OpenMetadata server instance up is required as they interact with the API.
+You can validate the environment by running `make coverage` from the root directory.
+Note that from some tests, having
+the OpenMetadata server instance up is required as they interact with the API.